Dinner theater: Others

 The Wedding Comedy is similar to Murder Mystery as the staging requirements are minimal and the audience has interaction with the actors while they perform.
 Joey and Maria's Comedy Italian Wedding was written by Darlyne Franklin in 1992 and the franchise rights were sold in 2001.
 Other examples include Tony n' Tina's Wedding and a gay version, Joni and Gina's Wedding.

 Riverboat Dinner Cruises combine a showboat with a meal.
 They are limited to locations on a navigable body of water, such as the Showboat Branson Belle or the Goldenrod Showboat.

-Madrigal dinners aka Madrigal Feasts are seasonal, typically held during the Christmas season.
+Madrigal dinners Madrigal Feasts are seasonal, typically held during the Christmas season.
 They are often staged by educational or religious entities for fundraising and include food, singing, poetry, humor, costumes, and a play from the Middle Ages, ranging from medieval to the Renaissance periods.

 Medieval Times Dinner and Tournament is a chain of dinner theaters with shows featuring horses and jousting.